Return to Tips

 Atlantic Swordfish Fishing Off Virginia Beach

-These incredible fish are a pelagic species found world wide from tropical to temperate waters.
-They are considered one of the largest and fastest predators in the ocean, growing to massive sizes of up to 15-feet and over 1,400 pounds, with the current all-tackle world record sitting at 1,182 pounds.
-Pacific swordfish grow much larger than swordfish in other bodies of water, whereas in the Atlantic Ocean, the females generally reach a maximum size of around 700 pounds.
-Males are the smaller of the two sexes, rarely exceeding 300-pounds.
-Sexual maturity is usually expected from three to six years of age, and swords can live for up to 25-years.
+These remarkable fish are classified as a pelagic species and inhabit tropical to temperate waters globally.
+They are acknowledged as one of the ocean’s largest and fastest predators, capable of reaching lengths of up to 15 feet and weights exceeding 1,400 pounds, with the current all-tackle world record being 1,182 pounds.
+Pacific swordfish tend to grow larger than those found in other regions, while in the Atlantic Ocean, females typically reach around 700 pounds, and males rarely exceed 300 pounds.
+Sexual maturity occurs between three to six years of age, and swordfish can live for up to 25 years.

 Predators